 When I was a little boy, I remember sitting outside on my family’s front lawn and looking at the grass.
 The lawn was huge; it spanned the length of four football fields, and I would get lost in it every once in a while.
 I would play on that lawn for hours, walking back and forth with my lunch pail … Read more

-As a Chicano who acknowledges both his European and Indigenous heritage it is important for me to take into consideration ceremonial practices when conducting research.
+As a Chicano who acknowledges both my European and Indigenous heritage, I think it is important for me to take into consideration ceremonial practices when conducting research.

-During my college years at Humboldt State University I was introduced to the concept of the Indigenous Research Paradigm.
-Shawn Wilson (2009) describes this paradigm as a way that guides our actions as researchers.
-These … Read more
+During my college years at Humboldt State University, I was introduced to the concept of the Indigenous Research Paradigm.
+Shawn Wilson (2009) describes this paradigm as a way that guides our actions as … Read more

 The El Portal Community Center has been my new house for the past three days.
 I attended a two-day Wilderness First Aid training course that was administered by the National Outdoor Leadership School.
 This was a great program that taught us how to administer first aid and life saving techniques in the back country.
 After that we had a general … Read more